 We found 3 neurologists near Pottstown, PA.

-Dr. Marta Jimenez sees patients in Pottstown, PA.
-Her medical specialty is neurology (brain & spinal cord disease).
-Dr. Jimenez takes Coventry, Aetna HSA, Coventry HSA, and more.
-Her residency was performed at Jefferson University Hospitals.
-She is affiliated with Phoenixville Hospital.
+Dr. Marta Jimenez specializes in neurology (brain & spinal cord disease).
+Dr. Jimenez takes Coventry, Aetna HSA, and Coventry HSA, in addition to other insurance carriers.
+For her professional training, Dr. Jimenez completed a residency program at Jefferson University Hospitals.
+She is professionally affiliated with Phoenixville Hospital.

 Conditions / Treatments